d-hancock/roi-nerds-gmp-mono/notes.md

 - Core theme is the giant bundle of dependancies and the data and typings stuff for the sections that like every site will have.
 - blocks theme is to encapsalte the temporary inclusion stuff from the front.
 - the core-mui theme will probably implement the basic themeing stuff and potentially the deps from including a particular styling framework.

+## Core Theme
+Mostly just going to load all the work onto this package for the time being.
+I will split stuff off as it makes sense though.
+- Includes a local directory for building plugins that will be used in the core theme, at least to begin with.
+- For now all the different data related features will be handled as a plugin.

+## Component Libraries.
+### TODOs
+- Need to get all packages here using the same versions of the core technologies if possible.
+That should make it much easier to manage things going forward.